IntoxicatingLust/IntoxicatingLust/README.md

 ![Image](https://github.com/user-attachments/assets/f5c83257-958f-4add-a990-25a69769a388)

 .
 I like MLBB, ALNST, AND UHH like just read what fandoms I'm in they're basically the same.
 .
+Also currently planning to build/develop a game someday if I have motivation, or maybe if I know how soon, but yeah.

+.
 Fandoms where i am currently in;
 > Crk, FNF, MLBB, ALNST, Vocaloid . .
 Colorful Stage, DP, Silent Hill f / Silent Hill 2, DBD / Dead By Daylight, Forsaken ?? maybe.